loneicewolf/loneicewolf/README.md

 ___

   # [Welcome!](https://github.com/loneicewolf/Shout-Outs)
-I am reading a lot of Physics atm, and I have many checkups, so I might be very slow to reply but I try!
-Take care you who reads this!
-Warmest wishes from sweden <3
+Recovering from smaller concussion, take care everyone!
+I might be slow at replying!

 ### And most importantly:
 ## Take care of yourself!
 Because You Matter!
+Warmest wishes from sweden <3

 </div>